 Wasn’t there another application before this for Pergola on the Roof?

 Yes, there was.
 Initially, there was a plan submitted for a food and beverage dining concept called ‘Pergola on the Roof’ by Incipio Group.
-Whilst the proposal for The Palmhouse is by the same operator (Incipio Group) as the popular London Prince and Pergola on the Roof venues, this new concept ‘The Palmhouse’ has been tailor-made especially for Putney.
+Whilst the approved plan for The Palmhouse is by the same operator (Incipio Group) as the popular London Prince and Pergola on the Roof venues, this new concept ‘The Palmhouse’ has been tailor-made especially for Putney.

 Note: These pictures of The Palmhouse are an artist impression based on the current plans submitted for approval.